Faces and maximizer subsets of highest weight modules: Paths between comparable weights in highest weight modules

 \begin{qn} Fix $\lambda \in \lie{h}^*$ and $M(\lambda) \twoheadrightarrow \vla$, and suppose $\mu \leq \mu' \in \wt \vla$.
 Can we find a sequence of weights $\mu_j \in \wt \vla$ such that each $\mu_j - \mu_{j+1}$ is a simple root, and $\mu' = \mu_0 > \mu_1 > \dots > \mu_N = \mu$? \end{qn}

 This question is very general; one can ask it in special cases such as Verma modules or finite-dimensional modules $\vla = L(\lambda)$ for $\lambda \in P^+$.
 (A special case of this is the adjoint representation as in Proposition \ref{Prootposet}.)
 Although this result is quite natural to expect, we are not aware of a reference in the literature where it is proved.
-S.~Kumar has communicated a proof to us in the finite-dimensional case, which we now reproduce - and extend to all $\vla$ using Theorem \ref{T1}.
-We thus answer this question positively in a large number of cases, which include all of the above examples.
+S.~Kumar has communicated a proof to us in the finite-dimensional case, which we now reproduce, and extend suitably to all $\vla$ using Theorem \ref{T1}.
+We thus answer this question positively in a large number of cases, which include all of the above examples, as well as others such as \cite[Lemma 4.1]{LCL}.

 \begin{theorem} Suppose $\lambda \in \lie{h}^*$ and $M(\lambda) \twoheadrightarrow \vla$.
 Also assume that in the usual partial order on $\lie{h}^*$, $\lambda \geq \mu' \geq \mu \in \wt \vla$, and that one of the following occurs: \begin{enumerate} \item One of these two inequalities is an equality; \item $\mu' - \mu \in \Delta \cup \Z_+ \Delta_{J(\vla)}$; \item $|J_\lambda \setminus J(\vla)| \leq 1$ (e.g., $\vla = L(\lambda)$ is simple); or \item $\vla = M(\lambda, J')$ is a parabolic Verma module, for some $J' \subset J_\lambda$. \end{enumerate}